Snowboard boots wide feet powder deep snow riding

 29. Are wide boots more expensive?

-Usually same price as standard versions.
-No upcharge for wide.
+Usually the same price as standard versions.
+Most brands do not charge a premium for wide sizing.

 30. Best wide boots for beginners?